-A Chaptaincy Service is available within the University of New South Wales for the benefit of students and staff.
+A Chaplaincy Service is available within the University of New South Wales for the benefit of students and staff.

-The service offers fellowship, personal counselling and guidance, together with leadership in biblical and doctrinal studies and in worship.
-The chaplains maintain close liaison with student religious societies.
+The service offers fellowship, personal counselling and guidance, together with leadership and biblical and doctrinal studies and in worship.
+The chaptains maintain close liaison with student religious societies.